splunk/splunk-connect-for-snmp-poller/README.md

 ## Usage

-This project is only intended to be used as part of a Splunk Connect for SNMP Deployment
+This project is only intended to be used as part of a Splunk Connect for SNMP Deployment.

 ## Support